camflan/boxstrap/README.markdown

 An automated bootstrapping script to configure/install an environment located on a Dropbox. by Camron Flanders <camron[dot]flanders[squiggly-at-symbol]gmail[dot]com>

 I keep all my dot-configs, unix utilities and a set of crontab entries on my dropbox so that it's always backed up if I ever need it on another machine, or if (knock on wood) something happens and I need to re-install the OS on my laptop.
-I keep everything in human-readable and non-hidden files on my dropbox.
-I have been using a naming convention for quite a long time now and decided to use that to my advantage.
+All files are saved as human-readable and non-hidden.
+I have been using this naming convention for quite a long time now and decided to use that to my advantage.

 Here is some sample output to help describe what I'm talking about: